ycy3675001/StanfordCoreNLP-Chinese/README.md

 java -Xmx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -serverProperties StanfordCoreNLP-chinese.properties -port 9000 -timeout 15000
 ```

 Voilà!
-You now have Stanford CoreNLP server running on your machine... as a java server.
+You now have a Stanford CoreNLP server running on your machine... as a java server.

 ## Python setup environment